 Yuri Kochiyama (Elder, 2013)

-Full color giclée print with white border, 100% cotton rag, 260gsm Archival Velvet Fine Art Paper, 2016, Open Edition
+Full color giclée print with white border, 100% cotton rag, 260gsm Archival Velvet Fine Art Paper, 2018, Open Edition (Original Screen Printed Edition published 2013)

 The revolutionary Yuri Kochiyama passed away.
 Yuri was a survivor of the U.S government's internment of Japanese Americans, a leader in the Asian liberation movement and a comrade to Black liberation leaders like Malcolm X. But Yuri's life was more than a list affiliations.